Bitcoin-Price-Prediction/btcpredictor/README.md

 ## Efficiency

 Key design features:
-1. BTC predictor is powered by an LSTM model.
-[Research](https://arxiv.org/ftp/arxiv/papers/2006/2006.14473.pdf) suggests that the LSTM model outperforms the ARIMA model for Bitcoin price prediction.
-The LSTM model also offers a lot more flexibility than the prophet model, making it ideal for this particular task.
+1. BTC predictor is powered by an LSTM model, which is well-known for its high performance in sequence classification tasks.
+Why not use some other time series model?
+In the [research](https://arxiv.org/ftp/arxiv/papers/2006/2006.14473.pdf) we reviewed, we found that the LSTM model offers better Bitcoin exchange rate forecasts than the ARIMA model.
+Furthermore, the LSTM model offers a lot more flexibility than the prophet model, making it ideal for this particular task.
 2. BTC predictor also comes with a tweet cache, which allows it to interact with tweets collected from [Twint](https://github.com/twintproject/twint) *every minute*.
-3.
+3. For backtesting, we collected over 2+ years worth of tweets using our datastore's tweet scraper.
+Under the hood, it uses multiprocessing and multithreading to sidestep Python's GIL.
+With the scraper, we managed to reduce tweet collection time from several days to ~20 minutes.

 ## Reproducibility